duckietown/docs-opmanual_duckiebot/book/opmanual_duckiebot/atoms_17_operation_manual_duckiebot/1_2_hw_assembly_db19.md

 Note: As a final check, verify that no cable is touching the wheels.
 You can use the provided zip ties to ensure that cables stay out of the way.

-## FAQ {#op-faq-db19}
+## Troubleshooting {#op-faq-db19}

-Q: I found it hard to mount the omni-directional wheel / the back bumper / the Raspberry Pi because the holes weren't lining up.
+Symptom: The omni-directional wheel, the back bumper or the Raspberry Pi are challenging to mount.

-A: Sometimes in life you have to push a little to make things happen.
+Resolution: Sometimes in life you have to push a little to make things happen.
 (But don't push too much or things will break!)

-Q: I have a different color of the back patter plate, do I get the wrong one?
+Symptom: I have a different color of the back patter plate.
+Do I get the wrong one?

-A: The color of this part can be of any and all are functionally equivalent.
+Resolution: The color of this part can be of any and all are functionally equivalent.

-Q: My battery is different from the one shown in the pictures!
+Symptom: My battery is different from the one shown in the pictures!
 Did I get the wrong box?

-A: If there is a duckie in or on your box, you most probably got the right one.
+Resolution: If there is a duckie in or on your box, you most probably got the right one.
 We support different battery models.
 All supported models are functionally equivalent, although the form factor varies.

+Symptom: The robot doesn't move in the right direction or moves backwards instead of forward.

+Resolution: You have attached the motor wires in the wrong sockets.
+You will have to open the robot, fix that and test again.